Nicholas Lawes: Governor of Jamaica

 He was Chief Justice of Jamaica from 1698 to 1703 and Governor from 1718 to 1722.

-In his capacity as Governor during the Golden Age of Piracy he hunted down or tried many pirates, among them "Calico Jack" Rackham, Anne Bonny, Mary Read, Robert Deal, Captain Thompson, Nicholas Brown, and Charles Vane.
+In his capacity as Governor during the Golden Age of Piracy he hunted down or tried many pirates, among them John Massey, John Rackham, Anne Bonny, Mary Read, Robert Deal, Joseph Thompson, Nicholas Brown, and Charles Vane.
 He signed an arrangement with Jeremy, king of the Miskito, to bring some of his followers over to Jamaica to hunt down runaway slaves and Jamaican Maroons in 1720.
+In 1706, he presented an engraved brass chandelier to St Andrew Parish Church, in Kingston, which still hangs in the church today.

 Family

 Lawes married five widows in succession.
 No children survived from the first three marriages.

 James and Temple Lawes were the sons of his fourth wife Susannah Temple whom he married in 1698.
 She had previously been married to Samuel Bernard.
 Her father, Thomas Temple, is said to have given Lawes his Temple Hall, Jamaica estate as a dowry.

 Lawes later married Elizabeth Lawley (1690-1725), widow of Thomas Cotton, and daughter of Sir Thomas Lawley, 3rd Baronet and his first wife Rebecca Winch, daughter of Sir Humphrey Winch, 1st Baronet.
 Their youngest surviving daughter, Judith Maria Lawes, married Simon Luttrell, 1st Earl of Carhampton and so became both wife and mother of the Earls of Carhampton and mother of Anne, Duchess of Cumberland and Strathearn.